The 1907 Dreyse Pistol

 The breech block contains the striker, the extractor, and the cocking indicator.
 The cocking indicator protrudes from the back of the breech block when the striker is cocked The extractor is a flat piece of spring steel with a hook on the end, and is very similar in design to that of the 1900 Browning.
 Ejection is to the right through an ejection port in the right side of the upper receiver housing.
 The ejector is fitted into the left side of the upper receiver housing and held in place by a screw.
 This same screw also retains the barrel in the housing--with the screw removed, the barrel can be unscrewed using a special tool.

 Hogg states that early guns had a sear which simply released the striker, but that wartime production guns had a modified sear that forced the striker back a little further before releasing it.
 This was apparently necessary because some of the military ammunition had very hard primers.
-While the shape of the sear was modified slightly numerous times during the course of production, I find no evidence that any of the designs forced the striker back further before releasing it.
+The shape of the sear was modified slightly numerous times during the course of production, and I now have seen evidence of a second variant pistol with a relatively late serial number in which the striker does appear to move backward before being released.
+At this time, I do not have an estimate of exactly when this feature was added to the gun.
+If your gun has this feature, please send me the serial number.

 The serial number is stamped on the top of the breech block (except on a few early guns), just behind the slide, and also on the frame just in front of the magazine well.
 According to Hans-Joachim Tillig, the highest serial number recorded is 251211.